 Customer Spotlight: Fire & Filament: A Foundry’s Journey into 3D Printing

 The first few are probably obvious, but 3D printers?
-Why would a foundry need a 3D printer?
+Why would a foundry have a 3D printer?
 Great question!
 To learn more, let’s take a look at one Midwestern foundry’s journey to adopting the technology.

 Seneca Foundry’s story begins in 1907 in Burlington, Colorado.
 Founder William Arnold (W.A.)
 McCollough was working as a blacksmith and farmer when he invented a new hog feeding trough.
 His patent was issued in September of 1909, and shortly after, he and his family relocated to Iowa, leased a facility, and formed W.A.
 McCollough & Sons (later to be renamed Seneca Foundry).
 By 1940, the company was producing 45% of the country’s hog self-feeders.
 The other 55% were made by 24 different manufacturers, so the company was doing rather well.